top of page

 I believe that music streaming’s true function in the world is to window shop for music.
 When I've streamed a record several times and find myself returning to the artists music, I then buy the album on vinyl.

-To me, I am saying as a music fan to the artist "I have streamed your album enough times now (a.k.a window shopped) that I now want to know more about your music and commit to it as a fan.
-I want to hear it with better sound, I want to study your album art which I know artists and sometimes teams of people came together to create.
+To me, it is showing much more support as a music fan to buy the vinyl.
+In a way, the music fan is showing the artist.
+"I have streamed your album enough times now (a.k.a window shopped) that I now want to know more about your music and commit to it as a fan.

-Anyway, back to David Gray's album roll out.
+Anyway, back to David Gray's album roll out!
 On January 23rd, after an anticipatory 4 month wait, I received my signed copy of Dear Life which is on a very stunning sea blue vinyl.

 When I write these blogs, I like to put the album on the stereo as I write so I can really get into the headspace and vibe.
 As I type my hope is that the reader maybe does the same!
 So go on, hit play on Dear Life now if you haven't already.
 Somehow, I just noticed for the first time that the vinyl also has 2 exclusive songs bringing the album to a healthy 15 tracks from the 13 on the digital track listing.
 The new song I just uncovered now is a song called "The Messenger" which follows after "Singing for the Pharaoh" and all I can say is wow!
 What a song, it starts in the tune of "Singing for the Pharaoh" but then slowly morphs into what sounds more like a remix and blissed out extension of the song.
 The two songs back to back sound absolutely magnificent!